jaime-galiana/automated-CFD-ASO-with-SU2/README.md

 7. Running ASO

 - If ASO is enabled (`-aso 1`), the `run_ASO.py` script runs the shape optimization based on CFD results.

+## Post-Processing
+# Extracting Coefficients

+The software includes a script, extract_coefficients.py, which iterates through all winglet directories and extracts the CL and CD data.
+This script is crucial for analyzing the aerodynamic performance of the winglets.

+The extract_coefficients.py script extracts the last Cl and Cd values from the simulation output files.
+It traverses the directories, collects the data, and saves the results to results.dat.

 ## Usage Notes